 The Great Canadian Shoreline Cleanup (GCSC) used to have a problem: why are coastal Canadians the only ones doing shoreline cleanups when every province and territory can take part?
-We learned that people thought "shoreline" cleanups could only happen if they lived near an ocean.
-In fact, a shoreline is defined as wherever water meets land, so that includes rivers, lakes, ponds, and even sewers.
+We learned that people thought "shoreline" cleanups could only happen at beaches.
+However, a shoreline is defined as wherever water meets land, so that includes rivers, lakes, ponds, and even sewers.
 Our mission was to get more Canadians leading and joining community cleanups around the country.

-The GCSC collects data from every cleanup they've had (e.g. types of trash, a cleanup's worth of litter in kilograms), so we highlighted this information throughout the site.
-We designed the map terrain to be high-contrast, and paired it with a set of custom map pins to help users distinguish shorelines and types of cleanups much easier.
+The GCSC collects data from every cleanup they have and had (e.g. types of trash, a cleanup's worth of litter in kilograms), so we highlighted this information throughout the site to give an idea of how much trash can exist.
+We designed the map terrain to be high-contrast in order to help users distinguish shorelines quicker, and paired it with a set of custom map pins to determine the types of cleanups much easier.